acsone/manifestoo-core/README.md

 * Detect the Odoo series from an addon version.
 * Information about core Odoo CE and EE addons for each Odoo version.
+* Convert Odoo manifest metadata to Python Packaging Metadata.

+Read the [documentation](https://manifestoo-core.readthedocs.io/) for more information.

 ```{warning}
 Any part of the library that is not documented may change without notice.